skuethe/MMM-Spotify/README.md

   module: "MMM-Spotify",
   position: "bottom_left",
   config: {
+    debug: false, // debug mode
     style: "default", // "default" or "mini" available
     control: "default", //"default", "hidden" available
     updateInterval: 1000,
     onStart: null, // disable onStart feature with `null`
+    deviceDisplay: "Listening on", // text to display in the device block (default style only)
     allowDevices: [], //If you want to limit devices to display info, use this.
     // allowDevices: ["RASPOTIFY", "My iPhoneX", "My Home speaker"], }